 The Boe-Bot Robot Kit is an educational kit complete with parts and text for building and programming your own Boe-Bot robot.
 No previous robotics, electronics, or programming experience is required.
-Please contact us to arrange for a special order if you would like to order large quantities.

 The Boe-Bot Robot Kit comes with everything you need to make your very own Boe-Bot, including sensors and other electronic components, a BASIC Stamp 2 for a brain, and the Robotics with the Boe-Bot (4MB pdf) text to show you how to build and program your Boe-Bot.
 No previous robotics, electronics, or programming experience is necessary.

 The Robotics with the Boe-Bot (4MB pdf) text includes 41 activities for the Boe-Bot Robot with step-by-step instructions, schematics and wiring diagrams, example programs, and bonus challenges with solutions in each chapter.
 Starting with basic movement and proceeding to sensor-based projects, you will learn about the mechanics, wiring, components, and programming of your Boe-Bot.
 As you complete the projects you will see how the Boe-Bot is expandable for many different robotic projects and how the skills and concepts you learn are applicable to other embedded systems projects.

 The Board of Education development board included in the BASIC Stamp Discovery Kit and Boe-Bot Robot Kit.